Tailnet lock white paper

 When tailnet lock is first enabled or a new node is added to the tailnet, each node relies on the initial state of tailnet lock sent to it from the control plane.
 If the control plane is compromised, a malicious initial state could be sent to each node with attacker-controlled TLKs.
 Similarly, if an already compromised node’s TLK is trusted, the initial state sent to each node would include attacker-controlled TLKs.

-We have plans to implement a mechanism where administrators can define the expected tailnet lock state and devices will refuse to operate if the control plane attempts to provision them with an unexpected tailnet lock state.
+To mitigate this risk, we could implement a mechanism where administrators can define the expected tailnet lock state, and devices will refuse to operate if the control plane attempts to provision them with an unexpected tailnet lock state.
 In the meantime, it is possible to verify the provisioned state of tailnet lock on each node by running the tailnet lock status command.